robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Movement ecology and collective movement

-Animal movement undoubtedly affects the social environment (Strandburg-Peshkin et al. 2015) and multilayer networks are no exception (Mourier et al. 2019).
-Movement is a dynamic process and is related to an individual’s space use as well as the resources consumed within their home range (Van Moorter et al. 2016).
-Collective movement can reduce group-level predation via detection-dilution trade-offs, while it can also improve information transfer about the quality or location of resources (Jolles et al. 2019).
+Animal movement undoubtedly affects the social environment (Strandburg-Peshkin et al. 2015), and multilayer networks are no exception (Mourier et al. 2019).
+Movement is a dynamic process that is related to the resources an individual consumes within their home range and their general space use (Van Moorter et al. 2016).
+Collective movement can reduce group-level predation via detection-dilution trade-offs and improve information transfer about the quality or location of resources to other group members (Jolles et al. 2019).
 Social processes, movement decisions, and space use are therefore inextricably linked.

-Although multilayer animal social networks are relatively novel (Silk et al. 2018), movement behaviour within multilayer networks has already been considered in a handful of studies.
-In gunieafowl (*Acryllium vulturinum*), GPS movement data were used to generate *monolayer* association networks within a multilayer network (Papageorgiou et al. 2019).
-In addition, *spatial networks* are networks of locations, which are connected in a network when individuals move between locations.
-For example, spatial networks were applied to monitor movement of sharks (*Carcharhinus amblyrhynchos* and *Carcharhinus melanopterus*) between between fixed location autonomous arrays, where nodes represent locations within the array, *intralayer edges* represent individual movement frequency, and *interlayer edges* represent contact probability among individuals at a given node (Mourier et al. 2019).
-While both studies integrate movement in some capacity, neither generate networks based on continuous measures of collective, or dyadic, movement (Long et al. 2014).
+Although multilayer animal social networks are relatively novel (Silk et al. 2018), movement behaviour within multilayer networks has already been considered in a couple studies.
+In vulturine gunieafowl (*Acryllium vulturinum*), GPS movement data were used to generate *monolayer* association networks within a multilayer network (Papageorgiou et al. 2019).
+In addition, *spatial networks* are physical locations (nodes) which are connected in a network when individuals move between said locations (ties).
+For example, spatial networks were applied to monitor movement of sharks (*Carcharhinus amblyrhynchos* and *Carcharhinus melanopterus*) between fixed location autonomous arrays, where nodes represent locations within the array, *intralayer edges* represent individual movement frequency, and *interlayer edges* represent contact probability among individuals at a given node (Mourier et al. 2019).
+While both studies integrate movement in some capacity, neither generate networks based on continuous measures of dyadic or collective movement (Long et al. 2014).

 Continuous collection of animal relocation data using GPS technology can be used to measure how groups of animals make movement decisions in the context of their local environment (Strandburg-Peshkin et al. 2015, 2017) and across scales.
-A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode et al. 2011) as well as at a fine (i.e. minute-to-minute: Cleasby et al. 2019) or coarse (global migration: Flack et al. 2018) scales.
+A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode et al. 2011).
+This movement layer could be made at a fine (i.e. minute-to-minute: Cleasby et al. 2019) or coarse (global
-Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including moving, interacting, or foraging (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer networks based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019) In contrast to spatial networks, movement networks could assimilate dyadic movement metrics into a network representing the continuous and simultaneous movement trajectories of animals.
+migration: Flack et al. 2018) scale.
+In contrast to spatial networks, movement networks could assimilate dyadic movement metrics into a network representing the continuous and simultaneous movement trajectories of animals.
+Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging **\[JWT: these are not mutually exclusive behaviors, which may not matter here\]** (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (see Hughey et al. 2018).